peeomid/buzzflix/README.md

 # Buzzflix
-This is developed using Django as a very simple backend APIs.
+This is developed using Django as a very simple backend API.

 ## Setup
 - Clone the repo.